netdata/learn/docs/configure/machine-learning.md

 # Machine learning (ML) powered anomaly detection

+_🚧 **Note**: For a quick introduction to our anomaly detection capabilities, visit the [release announcement on our blog](https://www.netdata.cloud/blog/introducing-anomaly-advisor-unsupervised-anomaly-detection-in-netdata), where we explain highlights of the feature and provide video walkthroughs of configuration and functionality._

 ## Overview

 As of [`v1.32.0`](https://github.com/netdata/netdata/releases/tag/v1.32.0), Netdata comes with some ML powered [anomaly detection](https://en.wikipedia.org/wiki/Anomaly_detection) capabilities built into it and available to use out of the box, with minimal configuration required.